scrow/WX4AKQ_Offline_Tools/README.md

 You must have a recent version of Internet Explorer, Firefox, Chrome, Safari, or Opera set as your system's default browser.
 Most recent versions of these browsers will be supported.
 Development will always take place on the most recent version of these browsers.
 Backwards compatibility with Internet Explorer, back to version 9, will be on a best-effort basis.

-# Standard Release
+# Standard Installation

 ## Installation

 Templates provided by this project can be installed for use by a specific callsign or by all users of the RMS Express installation.
 To install for a specific callsign, the target folder is `C:\RMS Express\<callsign>\Templates`.
 To install for all users, the target folder is `C:\RMS Express\Global Folders\Templates`.

-To install a form and template, simply copy the desired `.html` file along with its corresponding `.txt` file to the target folder.
+To install a form and template, simply copy the desired `.html` file along with its corresponding `.txt` file from the `forms/` folder to the installation target folder.

 ## Usage